peterhinch/micropython-micro-gui/README.md

 Pins are arbitrary, but should be defined as inputs with pullups.
 Pushbuttons are connected between `Gnd` and the relevant pin.

-The constructor takes the following args:
+The constructor takes the following positional args:
  1. `objssd` The `SSD` instance.
 A reference to the display driver.
  2. `nxt` A `Pin` instance for the `next` button.
  3. `sel` A `Pin` instance for the `select` button.
  4. `prev=None` A `Pin` instance for the `previous` button (if used).
- 5. `up=None` A `Pin` instance for the `increase` button (if used).
+ 5. `incr=None` A `Pin` instance for the `increase` button (if used).
- 6. `down=None` A `Pin` instance for the `decrease` button (if used).
+ 6. `decr=None` A `Pin` instance for the `decrease` button (if used).
  7. `encoder=False` If an encoder is used, an integer must be passed.

-This represents the division ratio.
-A value of 1 provides the native rate of the encoder.
-I found the Adafruit encoder overly sensitive.
-A value of 5 slows it down improving usability.
+Class variables:
+ * `verbose=True` Causes a message to be printed indicating whether an encoder was specified.

+#### Encoder usage

 If an encoder is used, it should be connected to the pins assigned to `increase` and `decrease`.
 If the direction of movement is wrong, these pins should be transposed (physically or in code).

+To specify to the GUI that an encoder is in use an integer should be passed to the `Display` constructor `encoder` arg.
+Its value represents the division ratio.
+A value of 1 defines the native rate of the encoder; if the native rate is 32 pulses per revolution, a value of 4 would yield a virtual device with 8 pulses per rev. I found the Adafruit encoder to be too sensitive.
+A value of 5 improved usability.

+If an encoder is used but the `encoder` arg is `False`, response to the encoder will be erratic.

 ###### [Contents](./README.md#0-contents)